 "I lost so much of myself in my marriage and even stopped skiing," she said, noting that finding wellness on the slopes had been a big part of her pre-marriage life.
 After four days with her mom and sister in Deer Valley, Utah, she says she was ready to face her new life.
 She now takes an annual trip to celebrate her "un-niversary."

-If you are SCUBA certified, a shark diving experience might be the ticket to getting a close-up reminder that there are other fish in the sea.
+If you are certified to scuba dive, a shark diving experience might be the ticket to getting a close-up reminder that there are other fish in the sea.
 That's the escape that Schaler recommends for anyone with the phrase "bite me!" resonating in their head.
 An extreme underwater adventure could be just the right move to break that mental audio loop.

 Dos and don'ts for breakup escapes